nahid7474/nahid7474/README.md

 I am a passionate Cybersecurity professional and ready to Safeguard Your Systems from Day One! 💼

-Leveraging a blend of technical expertise and analytical skills plus 9 years of industry experience in IT and Security, I am committed to safeguarding your organization's assets.
+With 9 years of industry experience in IT and Security, I am proficient in safeguarding organizational assets through a combination of technical expertise and analytical skills.
 Let's collaborate to ensure your digital landscape remains resilient in the face of adversity. 🛡️💻